Skip to main content

 Pedals feel flimsy underfoot and limit faster playing.
 Single-zone pads restrict technique development.
 No built-in speakers, so headphones or an amp are required.
 No built-in Bluetooth.

-Bottom line: The Roland TD-02 KV is a solid starting point for beginners who value sound quality and low noise.
+The Roland TD-02 KV is a solid starting point for beginners who value sound quality and low noise.
 It keeps things simple, but it does the fundamentals very well.

 The Donner DED-200 Max is an upgraded version of the 200 series aimed at beginners and hobbyists.
 It checks the basic boxes new players care about, even with some clear tradeoffs.